 This is the calculator interface that IoTaWatt uses to specify how to calculate an output using input channel values.
 A script is created that IoTaWatt uses to compute the value when needed.
-It works just like the simple four function calculators we are all used to, and using the key, you can select input channel values to be used in the formula that you are creating.
-The resulting expression is evaluated left to right, with calculations within parenthesis evaluated before being used.
+It works just like the simple four function calculators we are all used to, and using the input key, you can select input channel values to be used in the formula that you are creating.
+The resulting expression is evaluated left to right, there is no operator hierarchy, but expressions within parenthesis will be evaluated first: